Where students become success stories.

 Chrysalis is uniquely aligned with the local public school, Lincoln County High School (LCHS), in Eureka, Montana.
 Our courses are similarly titled to reflect the same curriculum used at LCHS; however, teachers at Chrysalis are able to use their creative planning skills to make the lessons fit the individual needs of students.

-Unlike many other programs, summer (June through August) at Chrysalis is spent outside the classrooms.
+Unlike many other programs, summer (June through August) at Chrysalis girls continue earning credit through experiential learning during summer modules.
 Each summer, the staff put together an exciting and invigorating schedule of activities on campus and in the community.
+Students receive credit for taking modules even though they spend much of their time outside of a traditional classroom.

 Taking advantage of the unique great outdoors at Chrysalis, adventure trips and other activities provide a break from core academics and present challenges that build confidence critical to a girl’s success in the program and her future.